-(b) by the non-Convention law.
+(d) by the non-Convention law.

-2. Subject to Article[s] 14 [and 15], the non-Convention law and, to the extent permitted by the non-Convention law, an account agreement or the uniform rules of a securities settlement system determine:
+2. The non-Convention law and, to the extent permitted by the non-Convention law, the account agreement or the uniform rules of a securities settlement system determine the consequences of an unauthorised debit, an unauthorised removal of a designating entry or, subject to Article 18(2), an unauthorised designating entry.

-(a) subject to paragraph 1(a), the validity of a debit, credit or designating entry;